Statistical Significance in A/B Testing: What It Really Means and How to Use It

 What if my test never reaches significance?

 Inconclusive results are still informative.
-They tell you the effect is probably small (smaller than your MDE).
-You can: accept the null hypothesis and move on, run a larger test to detect smaller effects, or test a bigger change.
+They tell you the effect is probably small — smaller than your minimum detectable effect.
+Options: (1) accept the null hypothesis and move on to higher-impact tests; (2) run a larger test with more traffic to detect smaller effects; (3) test a bigger change that would produce a larger lift.
+Inconclusive ≠ failure — it means the effect is either tiny or absent, which is useful to know.

 How long should I wait for significance?